 Today we went to take Esmé’s passport photo at one of the kid-focused mall photography studios.
 Before we got started I told the smiling photographer that Esmé might not make this easy.
 I explained that she has a movement disorder, that she cannot sit up on her own on the stool, that she doesn’t see well.
 I felt his demeanor change after I explained this, but he reassured me he’d get the shot.
 No longer smiling, he was focused and silent.
 And I was surprised that he — you know, the professional photographer of children — did not interact with Esmé other than to snap his fingers to get her attention.
 I was too busy trying to safely balance Esmé's wiggling little bottom on top of the stool to bristle much, but I found it was odd since Esmé has a history of enchanting photographers.

 I mean, look at her, right?
-Maybe he was standoffish was concentrating?
+Maybe he was standoffish because he was concentrating?
 Or perhaps someone told him there was a woman observing the weird ways people react to disabled kids, and then writing about it on the internet?

 The responses of other people rarely have anything to do with me, or with Esmé.
 They do, however, have everything to do with other people’s hang-ups — with their guilt, fear, and inexperience.

 At my boxing class this evening, while I was warming up, someone said to me that having a daughter with Esmé’s challenges must have made me stronger.
 And, you know what?
 It has.
 Absolutely.